davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

     +- ...
 ```

-This structure is simple to understand and somewhat invisible when your site or application is small.
+This folder structure is simple to understand and somewhat invisible when your site or application is small.

 However, as sites grow in size, this grouping obfuscates more *natural* relationships (i.e. everything related to `blog`) which makes it hard to understand what your site or application actually *does*.